tzdanows/fstapp/readme.md

-# A Minimal Single Page Application Job Form
+# A Minimal Single Page Job Form
 ### **with a focus on milestone based development**

 ## Tech Stack